Analytic pseudo-rotations

 \section{Abstract}

-We construct analytic symplectomorphisms of the cylinder or the sphere with zero or exactly two periodic points and which are not conjugated to a rotation.
-In the case of the cylinder, we show that these symplectomorphisms can be chosen ergodic or to the contrary with local emergence of maximal order.
-In particular, this disproves a conjecture of Birkhoff (1941) and solve a problem of Herman (1998).
-One aspect of the proof provides a new approximation theorem, it enables in particular to implement the Anosov-Katok scheme in new analytic settings.
+We construct analytic symplectomorphisms of the cylinder or the sphere with zero or exactly two periodic points that are not conjugate to a rotation.
+In the case of the cylinder, we show that these symplectomorphisms can be chosen to be ergodic or, to the contrary, with local emergence of maximal order.
+In particular, this disproves a conjecture of Birkhoff (1941) and solves a problem of Herman (1998).
+One aspect of the proof provides a new approximation theorem; it enables the implementation of the Anosov-Katok scheme in new analytic settings.